dwilding/frogtab/README.md

     See [post-create-user.php](app/open/post-create-user.php).

     Your personal link is `https://frogtab.com/send#{id}`, where `{id}` is the user ID.
-    You can use your personal link to send tasks to Frogtab.

- 3. When you send a task, Frogtab first encrypts the task using the public key from step 1.
+ 3. When you use your personal link to send a task, Frogtab first encrypts the task using the public key from step 1.
     Frogtab then sends the encrypted task to the server.

     See the `encryptAndSend` function in [send.html](app/send.html).